pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     }

-This concludes the class (constructs any missing accessor methods etc.), and could potentially be made automatic, but as I said, `FP::Struct` is experimental at this point, so I don't care.
+This concludes the class (constructs any missing accessor methods etc.), and could potentially be made automatic.

     PFLANZE::Node::constructors->import;